orokgospel/My_DataEngineering_Glossary/Data_Engineering_In_Finance_Daily_Activities.md

 06/11/2023
-Using Regex to remove white spaces or characters in Sql that causes records queried to break: regexp_replace(column,'[^A-Z0-9 ]',") newname
+Using Regex to remove white spaces or characters in Sql that causes records queried to break: regexp_replace(column,'[^A-Z0-9 ]',") newname 09/11/2023
+SQL python for supervise and unsupervised machine learning model for finance data analytics DW team.

 07/11/2023